Vasily Popov (poet): Biography and artworks

-Popov was born on 3 April 1983 in Angarsk.
-After graduation from school got to Siberian Institute of Management (Novosibirsk) and graduated with diploma in 2005.
+Popov was born on 3 April, 1983, in Angarsk.
+After finishing high school, he enrolled at Siberian Institute of Management in Novosibirsk, graduating with a diploma in 2005.
 Later, in 2010, he also graduated from Maxim Gorky Literature Institute in Moscow, where he currently resides.

 Painter

-In 2020s he began to paint pictures, aside with his regular work as a poet.
+In 2020s he began to paint pictures, aside from his regular work as a poet.
 He created a series of artworks called Entities.
 He publishes and distributes his artwork from this series digitally as NFT entries, secured by blockchain technology.
 One of these "Entities" is a portrait of a cosmonaut.
-Vasily Popov managed to launch this painting in space in an attempt to become the first painter to launch NFT-published painting into Earth orbit.
+Vasily Popov managed to launch this painting in space in an attempt to become the first painter to launch an NFT-published painting into Earth orbit.

-Russian cosmonaut Oleg Artemyev agreed to take his painting with him in his regular ride to International Space Station.
+Russian cosmonaut Oleg Artemyev agreed to take his painting with him on his regular ride to the International Space Station.
 He started off with it from Baikonur cosmodrome on March 18, 2022.
 According to Popov, "the painting will later become a stellar book, where will be placed creative visions of space topic the thoughts of modern writers".
 The book is expected to be illustrated with photographs from space made by Oleg Artemyev while in spaceflight.